 Formulating the PB is a challenging job.
 Several challenges remain in implementing the participatory budget process effectively at various levels of government.
-In the process, so that PB can be implemented at all levels, broad community participation is needed, such as collaboration with government leaders by providing special allocations for the PB budget, thus requiring dedicated community members to be willing to devote time and energy to simplify the process.
-While it is clear that opportunities exist at all government levels, the practice has proven most useful at local and municipal levels.
-Its implementation at the national government level is still minimal (Almén, 2016).
+In the process, so that PB can be implemented at all levels, broad

 PB is an example of public participation in government decision-making processes.
 It is a local budgeting practice that allows the public to participate, discuss, negotiate and decide where and how to spend public money.
 This study highlights the importance of designing an inclusive organizational structure in participatory budgeting to encourage public participation (No & Hsueh, 2020).
 Not only does budget transparency encourage public participation, but also public participation is needed to increase budget transparency (Ríos et al., 2017).